I have already written a review of the Nike Air Zoom Pegasus 33 (NAZP33) a few months ago.

 My number one irritant, hot spots, it can be felt under the forefoot.
 This happens due to a combination of two factors, the insole and the zoom unit expanding.

 The nylon insole coupled with wearing thinner socks can exacerbate friction.
-I therefore countered the problem by running in a thicker natural fiber sock.
+I, therefore, countered the problem by running in a thicker natural fiber sock.

-Uneven wear, the outer sole have more wear directly under the forefoot just after the flex groove, than on other parts of the sole.
+Uneven wear, the outer sole has more wear directly under the forefoot just after the flex groove, than on other parts of the sole.
 This I assume is due to the flex groove, when kicking off at the forefoot.

 What's To Like

-Four things, in any given order, make a good shoe - price, comfort, durability and style.
+Four things, in any given order, make a good shoe - price, comfort, durability, and style.